 National Arboretum Canberra

-An arboretum is a botanical garden designed for conservation, research and educational purposes.
+The Arboretum Park Canberra is a botanical garden designed for conservation, research and educational purposes.
 The National Arboretum Canberra houses many species of trees that you can explore in their beautiful gardens and forests.
-They have lots of lovely walking trails and paths, lookouts, and the Pod Playground for families with kids to enjoy.
+They have lots of lovely walking trails and paths, lookouts, and the POD Playground for families with kids to enjoy.

-The National Arboretum Canberra address is Forest Dr, Molonglo Valley, ACT, 2611.
-It is located just 6km from the Canberra City Centre (CBD).
+The Canberra Arboretum address is Forest Dr, Molonglo Valley, ACT, 2611.
+It is located just 6km from the Canberra CBD.

 National Arboretum Canberra Map

-Download a map of The National Arboretum Canberra here.
+Here's Canberra Arboretum map.
+Download a complete version of The National Arboretum Canberra map here.

 National Arboretum Canberra Parking

-The National Arboretum Village Centre, including the gift shop and Arboretum Cafe, are open from 9am to 4pm daily and closed on 25 December.
+The National Arboretum Village Centre, including the gift shop and Arboretum Cafe:

 There is no entry fee for The National Arboretum Canberra.
 You need to pay for parking at the main car park next to the Village Centre.